 Students interested in taking classes at LCCC to transfer to their home institution should start this process by contacting their home institution’s financial aid office for a consortium agreement (may also be called “ad hoc consortium agreement” at some schools).
-Next, students complete their portion of the consortium agreement and submit it to LCCC’s Financial Services office for processing and submission to the home institution.
+Next, students complete their portion of the consortium agreement and submit it to LCCC’s Student Financial Aid office for processing and submission to the home institution.
 Under this agreement, the home institution agrees to accept the credits taken at LCCC while LCCC acknowledges that financial aid will not be awarded to the student by their institution.

 If you are an approved consortium agreement student at LCCC, the ToDo list of your Student Center in MyCampus will indicate the semester of your agreement and that LCCC is your host (ie. “Fall 2020 Host Consortium Agreement”).
 This is added so that you know LCCC has processed and returned your consortium agreement to your home institution and that any LCCC staff member assisting you with student services (ie. Academic Advisors, Bursar’s Office, etc.) knows that you are not eligible for financial aid at LCCC.
 If you require assistance to purchase books/supplies for your LCCC courses before your financial aid is disbursed (released) at your home institution, you may submit a Bookstore Advance Exception Request.